revue-org/revue/docs/website/docs/report/design/architecture/patterns.md

 ## Communication patterns

-Having opted for a microservice architecture, that components weakly coupled in nature, it was necessary to reason about **inter-process communication** modes.
-Depending on the situation, different are the modes of interaction.
+Having opted for a microservice architecture, which means that components are intrinsically weakly coupled, it was necessary to reason about **inter-process communication** modes.
+Depending on the situation, there are the modes of interaction.
+Specifically,
-Specifically, if a microservice needs to communicate with another component to obtain information essential for completing a business operation, the **Remote Procedure Invocation** (*request/response*) pattern will be preferred.
+if a microservice needs to communicate with another component to retrieve essential information for completing a business operation, the **Remote Procedure Invocation** (*request/response*) pattern will be preferred.
 It will therefore be a *one-to-one* communication.
-Whereas, the **Asynchronous messaging** pattern (*publish/subscribe*, *one-way notifications*) will be preferred in situations where a microservice needs to communicate with other components simply to notify the occurrence of an event, a new state, or action taken by a user, etc.  In this case it could be either *one-to-one* or *one-to-many* communication.
+Whereas, the **Asynchronous messaging** pattern (*publish/subscribe*, *one-way notifications*) will be preferred in situations where a microservice needs to communicate with other components simply to notify the occurrence of an event, a new state, or action taken by a user, etc.
+In this case it could be either *one-to-one* or *one-to-many* communication.

-In case of RPC, the communication will be implemented using the **REST** mechanism, using the *HTTP* protocol.
+In the case of RPC, the communication will be implemented using the **REST** mechanism, using the *HTTP* protocol.
-In case of asynchronous messaging, the communication will be based on **events**.
+In the case of asynchronous messaging, the communication will be based on **events**.

-In both cases the messages format will be **text-based** such as *JSON*.
+In both cases, the message format will be **text-based** such as *JSON*.

 ## External API patterns

 ### API Gateway

+The specific use of the API Gateway pattern will be the one of reverse proxy.
-The API Gateway pattern provides a single entry point, a facade, for all clients.
+This pattern provides a single entry point, a facade, for all clients.
 It routes requests to the appropriate microservice by encapsulating the service decomposition and APIs.
 Clients, rather than calling the services directly, call the API Gateway.
 When used in combination with the appropriate deployment platform, it provides the opportunity to load balance the requests among the microservices.

 ## Deployment patterns

 * **Service as a container**: each microservice is deployed as a container.
 In this way, the microservices are isolated from each other, and they can be scaled independently.
-Containers images are lightweight and fast to build and start For containerization, we used **Docker**.
+Container images are lightweight and fast to build and start.
+For containerization, we used **Docker**.
 * **Database per service**: each microservice has its own database.
 Services communicate only via APIs favoring a more loosely coupled architecture.
-This allows to have a database schema that is optimized for the microservice.
+This allows having a database schema optimized for the microservice.
 * **Externalized configuration**: instead of hard-wiring or hard-coding a configuration for a particular environment in which the system would run, configuration property values are supplied at runtime.
-We used the **Push model** approache, where the configuration values are passed to service using the operating system environment variables or configuration files.
+We used the **Push model** approach, where the configuration values are passed to service using the operating system environment variables or configuration files.

 ## Security patterns